Peter Čerešňák

-Peter Čerešňák (born January 26, 1993) is a Slovak ice hockey player currently playing for HC Škoda Plzeň of the Czech Extraliga (ELH).
+Peter Čerešňák (born January 26, 1993) is a Slovak ice hockey player currently playing for HC Dynamo Pardubice of the Czech Extraliga (ELH).

-Career
+Playing career

 He played with HC Dukla Trenčín in the Slovak Extraliga during the 2009–10 Slovak Extraliga season.
 He was the New York Rangers 6th round draft pick (172nd overall) in the 2011 NHL Entry Draft.